-To achieve this kind of end-to-end visibility it takes a conscious effort to centralize all the disparate monitoring data irrespective of their source of origin.
+To achieve this kind of end-to-end visibility requires a conscious effort to centralize all the disparate monitoring data irrespective of their source of origin.
 The focus of this guide is centralizing logs, events, and metrics for cloud-native applications running on Amazon Web Services (AWS).

 AWS has by far, the most comprehensive suite of cloud services, numbering 165 services as of 2019.
 Every AWS service churns out its own set of metrics, events, and logs.
 Additionally, there are performance metrics produced by the applications running in AWS.
 AWS provides CloudWatch for centralizing this data.
 Being a native-AWS service, there is hardly any setup required and CloudWatch automatically records some default monitoring data from many AWS services as soon as they are activated.